deeplearning4j/deeplearning4j/neuralnet-overview.md

 When you have a switch, you have a classification problem.
 Does the input's signal indicate the node should classify it as enough, or not_enough, on or off?
 A binary decision can be expressed by 1 and 0, and [logistic regression](#logistic) is a non-linear function that squashes input to translate it to a space between 0 and 1.

+In fact, the nonlinear transforms at each node are usually s-shaped functions similar to logistic regression.
+They go by the names of sigmoid (the Greek word for "S"), tanh, hard tanh, etc., which can be used as the non-linear transform shaping the output of each node.
+The output of all nodes, equally squashed into an s-shaped space between 0 and 1, is then passed as input to the next layer in a feed forward neural network, and so on until the signal reaches the final layer of the net, where decisions are made.

 ### Gradient Descent

 The name for one commonly used optimization function that adjusts weights according to the error they caused is called "gradient descent."